EnriqueSPR/tennis_match_predictor/README.md

 <img src="figures/alg_comparisson.png" width="350"/>

-I repeated this spot-check with a standardized copy of the training dataset (scaling), but this did not positively affected the performnace of LR and LDA.
+I repeated this spot-check with a standardized copy of the training dataset (scaling), but this did not positively affected the performance of LR and LDA.

 Hence, LR and LDA showed the most promise as a low complexity and stable model for this problem.